maxmurdoch/flock/src/pages/products/trainee.md

   - author: 'David Dennison, Parrot Mambo FPV pilot'
     image: /images/uploads/air-shot-houses.jpeg
     quote: >-
-      “With all the current drone laws in the UK, having Flock is an added peace of mind.
+      With all the current drone laws in the UK, having Flock is an added peace of mind.
 Another bonus is that Flock will insure non professional drone pilots.
-This is a brilliant app!”
+This is a brilliant app!
   - author: Ron Swanson
     image: /images/uploads/testimonial-air-shot.png
     quote: >-